Amish Freezer Slaw

 When you are in need of a quick side dish on a busy weeknight, it’s very convenient to pull out one of these pints of old fashioned freezer slaw to serve along your main dish.

-1. Shred cabbage, green peppers, carrots and onions; sprinkle with salt and let stand for 1 hour.
+1. Shred cabbage, green peppers, carrots and onions; place in a large bowl, and sprinkle with salt and let stand for 1 hour.

-2. Boil sugar, dry mustard, water, and vinegar for 3 minutes; let cool.
+2. In a saucepan, boil sugar, dry mustard, water, and vinegar for 3 minutes; let cool.

-3. Drain any excess liquid from the vegetables; pour dressing over top, and marinate for 5 minutes.
+3. Drain any excess liquid from the vegetables; pour dressing over top and toss, and marinate for 5 minutes.

 For the full recipe for freezer slaw, scroll to the bottom of this post.